tajidyakub/heroicons-blade/README.md

 ## Installation

 Install through `composer` in your laravel app.
-Icons from Heroicons will be instantly available in your Laravel Views using Blade componennt `<x-heroicon></x-heroicon`>
+Icons from Heroicons will be instantly available in your Laravel Views using blade componennt `<x-heroicon></x-heroicon`>

 `composer require tj/heroicons-blade`